Tawny frogmouth

 The tawny frogmouth (Podargus strigoides) is a species of frogmouth native to the Australian mainland and Tasmania and found throughout.
 It is a big-headed, stocky bird often mistaken for an owl due to its nocturnal habits and similar colouring.

 Names

 In the past, it was sometimes mistakenly called a mopoke or mopawk, a name used for the Australian boobook, the call of which is often confused with that of the tawny frogmouth.

 Taxonomy

-The tawny frogmouth was first described in 1801 by the English naturalist John Latham.
-Its specific epithet is derived from Latin strix 'owl' and oides 'form'.
+The tawny frogmouth was first described in 1801 by English naturalist John Latham.
+Its specific epithet is derived from Latin strix "owl" and oides "form".
 Tawny frogmouths belong to the frogmouth genus Podargus, which includes the two other species of frogmouths found within Australia, the marbled frogmouth and the Papuan frogmouth.
 The frogmouths form a well-defined group within the order Caprimulgiformes.
-Although related to owls, their closest relatives are the oilbirds, potoos, owlet-nightjars and true nightjars.
-The earliest fossil evidence of frogmouths is from the Eocene and implies that they diverged from their closest relatives during the early Tertiary.
+Although related to owls, their closest relatives are the oilbirds, potoos, owlet-nightjars, and true nightjars.
+The earliest fossil evidence of frogmouths, from the Eocene, implies that they diverged from their closest relatives during the early Tertiary.
 Three subspecies of the tawny frogmouth are currently recognised: